They’re about as basic as royalties get.

 Recording-generated royalties (sometimes referred to as sound recording royalties) are generated on behalf of a sound/sound recording rather than a composition.
 This is the most basic royalty performing artists and labels earn when their master recording is downloaded, physically bought, or streamed.

-Unlike composition royalties which are collected by PROs and Publishers, master-generated royalties are handled by a distributor, such as CD Baby.
-The distributor is in charge of collecting recording royalties directly from stores/streaming platforms on behalf of whomever owns the master recording.
-The distributor then must distribute these royalties back to the label.
-If an artist is not with a label, they will collect the recordings royalties directly from their distributor.
+Unlike composition royalties — which are collected by PROs and publishers — master-generated royalties are handled by distributors.
+They’re in charge of collecting royalties directly from record stores and streaming platforms on behalf of the sound recording recording owner.
+The distributor must then distribute these royalties back to the label.
+If an artist is not with a label, they will collect royalties directly from their distributor.

 Want to keep up with Songtrust for frequent music and publishing updates?